Lviv High Castle

 The High Castle is proximate to the centre of Lviv (see picture), formerly being surrounded by a fortification wall.
-The Castle Hill took its name from the High Castle (as opposed to the other, Low Castle), which used to be located on the hill from the 13th century to the late 19th century.
+The Castle Hill took its name from the High Castle (as opposed to the Lviv Low Castle, once located on the east bank of the Poltva), which used to be located on the hill from the 13th century to the late 19th century.
 The castle was a main defensive fort of the city during its existence.